squigglykip/skill-similarity-engine/project-plan.md

   - [ ] Build strategy for periodic retraining/recalibration
   - [ ] Develop documentation for regular maintenance tasks

+#### 7.8 Configuration-Driven Data Model Enhancement - **PLANNED**
+- [ ] Implement configuration-driven taxonomy management
+  - [ ] Move hardcoded enumerations (like SkillType) to configuration files
+  - [ ] Create dynamic loading system for taxonomies and classifications
+  - [ ] Build schema validation for custom taxonomies
+  - [ ] Implement backward compatibility for existing enum references
+- [ ] Design flexible configuration schema
+  - [ ] Create validation rules for custom classifications
+  - [ ] Implement runtime registration of new types
+  - [ ] Add user-friendly documentation for taxonomy extensions
+  - [ ] Design migration tools for taxonomy changes
+- [ ] Develop integration with external taxonomy providers
+  - [ ] Create adapter framework for Skills Taxonomy Service providers
+  - [ ] Implement mapping between provider schemas and internal models
+  - [ ] Build automated sync process for taxonomy updates
+  - [ ] Add audit trails for taxonomy modifications
+- [ ] Create migration tooling
+  - [ ] Design versioned taxonomy schemas
+  - [ ] Implement automated migration between versions
+  - [ ] Create data validation for taxonomy-dependent fields
+  - [ ] Build reporting for taxonomy evolution
+- [ ] Enhance test coverage
+  - [ ] Create tests for custom taxonomy validation
+  - [ ] Implement compatibility tests for taxonomy versions
+  - [ ] Test runtime extension of classification systems
+  - [ ] Verify backward compatibility with existing data

+This enhancement will replace hardcoded enumerations throughout the codebase with a flexible, configuration-driven approach.
+By moving taxonomies like skill types to configuration, we gain several advantages:

+1. **Future-proof adaptability** - New types can be added without code changes
+2. **External integration** - Easy adaptation to external taxonomy providers
+3. **Organisational alignment** - Taxonomies can be tailored to match organisational structures
+4. **Versioned evolution** - Changes can be tracked and migrations managed systematically

+The implementation will ensure that all data models and processing logic adapt to taxonomy changes defined in configuration, reducing maintenance overhead and enabling the system to evolve alongside changing organisational needs.

 ### Implementation Details & Timeline

 The CLI implementation will focus on creating a robust, user-friendly interface that can be reliably run on standard NAB laptops without requiring cloud infrastructure.
 The design will prioritize: